Experience High School life in Canada!

 The Canadian buddy is a local student chosen to be a helper to the visiting international student.
 He/She may be a different gender and age from the participating international student but is someone eager to help and make friends.
 The international students will follow their Canadian buddies to their classes and participate in school life together.
 Buddies will show their school and Canadian school life to their assigned international student partners.
 Note: for students walking to school, walking partners may not be the same as the “Canadian buddy”.

 What if the student doesn’t like the food the host family is preparing?

 Host families have a variety of food and eating habits and it’s common for visiting students to not like something their host families prepare.
 We strongly encourage students to come with an open mind and at least try things before saying they don’t like them.
 If they try, and still don’t like it, students should be open with their host parent(s) and talk to them about what kinds of foods they like.
 Most host families are accommodating and willing to adapt their meals.
-Students can also speak to the Program Manager if they need help negotiating this type of situation.
+Students can also speak to the Program coordinator if they need help negotiating this type of situation.